Pexers/CS-fundamentals/Coding/DataStructures.md

 Copyright &copy; 2023, Pexers (https://github.com/Pexers)

+Data structures are used to store and organize data.
+We can use algorithms to manipulate and use our data structures.
+Different types of data are organized more efficiently by using different data structures.

 ## Array
 <sup>Also called: static array</sup>
 An array organizes items sequentially, one after another in memory.
 Each position in the array has an index, starting at 0.